testing5586/LynkerAi_Beta/replit.md

 # Overview
 LynkerAI is an AI-powered task execution system designed to generate and execute code from natural language descriptions using OpenAI's API.
 It functions as an intelligent code generator, interpreting user requests to create and manage code files automatically.
-The project aims to provide a robust platform for semantic-based analysis, including birth chart verification and soulmate matching, by leveraging advanced AI models for deeper compatibility insights.
+The project provides a robust platform for semantic-based analysis, including birth chart verification and soulmate matching, by leveraging advanced AI models for deeper compatibility insights, and a comprehensive system for managing and interacting with AI-generated content and user data.

 # User Preferences
 Preferred communication style: Simple, everyday language.

 # System Architecture